 Cash and cash equivalents as presented on the statement of cash flows comprise cash balances held with financial institutions.

 g) Receivables

-Receivables are initially recognised at fair value and subsequently measured at amortised cost, less any provision for impairment.
+Receivables, which generally have terms of 30 days, are initially recognised at fair value and subsequently measured at amortised cost, less any provision for impairment.

 h) Other financial assets - investments